Gondolav/gondolav.github.io/index.md

 We also noticed earlier that a lower risk meant an higher fail rate.
 We will verify and deepen this assumption with the following analysis, and draw the appropriate conclusions.

-# V. Result analysis per neighbourhood
+# V. Profiling the neighbourhoods through their results

 Another very interesting feature present in the inspections is obviously the **result** of the inspection.
 We decided to focus on the three main possible results: **pass**, **pass with conditions** and **fail**.
 Gathering the two first possibilities into a global pass, this provided us with a pass and a fail rates summing up to 1.
 We can now portray the community areas by their percentage of successful inspections and get the following map: